 4. In the Description column you will find an overview of the job.
 Select Show more to open a pop-up window with statistics about the job.
 Select OK to close the window.
 If a job completely fails and there is nothing to show, N/A will be displayed.

 Note: When a job is in progress, the statistics are updated every 5 minutes.
 Refresh the page to see the new results.

 Added to snapshot – the number and size of new items, meaning data that was added or changed since the last backup.

-Removed from snapshot – the number and size of items that no longer exist on the tenant.
+Removed from snapshot – the number and size of items that no longer exist on the tenant or that were deselected from the backup.
 For example, if an email or file is deleted, then it is removed from the current snapshot, but it will still exist in older snapshots.

 Skipped items – the number and size of items that couldn't be reached due to such reasons as throttling, API failures, or inaccessibility from Microsoft’s side.
 The system will tag these items as failed and try again to reach them during the next backup.

 Restore job statistics / Item restore job statistics

 Restored - the number and size of items that were successfully restored.